douglasrlee/paychecq/README.md

 ./bin/dev
 ```

-To run the test use the following command:
+To run the tests use the following command:
 ```console
 bundle exec rspec
 ```